oharaandrew314/TinkerTime/README.md

     - If the API limit is reached, will fallback to the HTML scraper
   - Can now parse versions of mods and use those when checking for updates
   - Progress bars will now appear immediately after launching a task, and their max progress will be set once it has been determined afterwards
+  - If an update for a mod is available, the "update" icon will not go away when you restart TinkerTime
 - Fixes
   - Mod file caches between KSP installations are now separate
     - This fixes issues when updating or deleting a mod in one installation, which would then affect the other